magento/devdocs/guides/v2.0/javascript-dev-guide/ui_components_js.md

 </argument>
 {% endhighlight php%}

 - `imports`: used for tracking changes of an external entity property. `imports`'s value is an object, composed of the following:

-  - `key`: name of the property or method which receives the notifications.
-Only internal property.
+  - `key`: name of the internal property or method which receives the notifications.
   - `value`: name of the property or method which is tracked for changes.
 Can use string templates.

 Example of using `imports` in a component's .js file: